What Is Causing This Error?

 Authorizing Your App

 We’ll use WP Mail SMTP as an example for this guide.
-But the steps should be similar for other SMTP plugins.
+The steps are similar for other SMTP plugins.

 To begin, log in to your WordPress admin area.
 Then go to WP Mail SMTP » Settings, and select the General tab.